Friday, December 31, 2010

 It's A Duesey

-a fancy ball before they think about how they will get there.
+Some women may want to know what they are going to wear toa fancy ball before they think about how they will get there.
 I have long been enamoured with elegant automobiles, and today came across these newspaper clippings.
 Now -- yes, I have been talking to my dressmaker about a certain evening gown I have always admired, but first I had to know how I was going to get to Willow Manor.
 I called up an old flame --you know 1-800-AFTALIF 0r 1-800-GR8BYON --and asked if he still had his Duesey--said I needed a ride to the most fabulous social event this side of the Mississippi.
 Actually, I was just going to borrow his car and go alone.
 He seemed very curious.
 I added a little extra intrigue and said that I had heard George Sanders was going to be the guest of honor.
 I whined about how I had to drive my own car last year, because my date was just a sweet little ole country lawyer from Maycomb.
 He gasped, and asked was this same ball where the likes of Al Pacino, Rudolph Nureyev, and Miss Piggy had been seen on the dance floor and meeting behind the palms ?
 He began to gush:

 Monday, September 20, 2010